stts-se/tillstudpub/audio_streaming/README.md

 To start the server, change directory to `audio_streaming` and run

- `go run cmd/server/main.go`
+ `go run cmd/audstr_server/main.go`

-If you prefer precompiled executables, use the `server` command from a published release: https://github.com/stts-se/tillstudpub/releases.
+If you prefer precompiled executables, use the `audstr_server` command from a published release: https://github.com/stts-se/tillstudpub/releases.

 Clients:

 * JavaScript: Point your browser to http://localhost:7651

-* `Go` command line client: See folder `cmd/client`
+* `Go` command line client: See folder `cmd/audstr_client`

 You can use the Go client to stream audio output via the sox `play` command:

-   `rec -r 48000 -t flac -c 2 - 2> /dev/null  | go run cmd/client/main.go -channels 2 -sample_rate 48000 -encoding flac -host 127.0.0.1 -port 7651 -`
+   `rec -r 48000 -t flac -c 2 - 2> /dev/null  | go run cmd/audstr_client/main.go -channels 2 -sample_rate 48000 -encoding flac -host 127.0.0.1 -port 7651 -`

-Instead of using `go run`, you can use the `client` command from a published release: https://github.com/stts-se/tillstudpub/releases.
+Instead of using `go run`, you can use the `audstr_client` command from a published release: https://github.com/stts-se/tillstudpub/releases.

 End the recording with `CTRL-c`.

 Recorded audio is saved in the `data` folder in the `audio_streaming` directory.
-The last recorded file is always saved as `data/latest.raw`.
+The last recorded file is always saved in raw format as `data/latest.raw`, and with a wav header: `data/latest.wav` (the wav header is work in progress).

+# raw files

 To play a recorded `.raw` file, run `play` with the correct parameters, e.g.

- `play -e signed-integer -r 44100 -b 16 <rawfile>`
+ `play -e signed-integer -r 48000 -b 16 <rawfile>`

 See also playraw_example.sh.